bloch-code/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Create Activity!

 This was a challenging task and following Andrew I did a lot of coding.
-At the end when everything was set I was getting an error indicating that I m not inserting values to tables correctly as it was showing me NotNullViolation error.
+At the end when everything was set I was getting an error indicating that I m not inserting values to tables correctly as it was showing me `NotNullViolation error`.
 Thanks to AWS Bootcamp Project community I was able to find a solution and debug.

 ![Error that stopped posting](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%204/error_while_trying_to_post.PNG)